This page is designed to answer the following questions:

 - Knocking or speaking before entering an individual’s personal space

 - Ensuring clothing (including hospital gowns) are positioned correctly

 - Ensuring an individual is positioned in a comfortable and dignified position

-- Discussing an individual’s personal information in a place where you cannot be overheard or at an appropriate volume
+- Discussing an individual’s personal information in a location where you cannot be overheard

 - Ensuring an individual is clean and wearing clothing that they like

 - Acknowledging and speaking to an individual as you go about their care and support